loopbackio/loopback-next/.github/ISSUE_TEMPLATE/Bug_report.md

 HELP US HELP YOU, PLEASE
 - Do a quick search to avoid duplicate issues
 - Provide as much information as possible (reproduction sandbox, use case for features, etc.)
-- Consider using a more suitable venue for questions such as Stack Overflow, Gitter, etc.
+- Consider using a more suitable venue for questions such as Stack Overflow, Slack, etc.

 Please fill in the *entire* template below.